 A standing clothes rail is a very good idea, they can be purchased quite cheaply or maybe borrowed from a friend and storage isn’t really a big problem as they fold down into a neat package.
 I have one that can be stored under a bed when not in use.

 These clothes rails come in very handy when ironing or sorting out your wardrobe too.
-Keep a seperate section for childrens clothes, dividing this into school uniform and non school uniform and in age group order.
+Keep a separate section for children's clothes, dividing this into school uniform and non-school uniform and in age group order.
 If you have a lot of baby clothes give them their own table.

 When people arrive ask them to put out the clothes they have brought with them and then offer them refreshments.
 Tea and coffee are fine, or maybe invite people to bring along a bottle of wine.
 Make it a social event, who knows you might end up with a whole new circle of friends or really get to know some of your neighbours.

-Set aside a bedroom or spare room where people can try things on in private, provide a full length mirror if possible.
+Set aside a bedroom or spare room where people can try things on in private, provide a full-length mirror if possible.
 Recycle any plastic bags people bring and be sure to provide a few of your own.
 You want to make it as pleasant an experience as possible so help things run smoothly and people will enjoy themselves.

-Clothes swapping parties are a great way to fund raise too, we held one for our local youth group and made enough money to pay for a coach to take them on a trip to an adventure park.
+Clothes swapping parties are a great way to fundraise too, we held one for our local youth group and made enough money to pay for a coach to take them on a trip to an adventure park.
 You can charge people a small amount to enter and for their refreshments.
-You can even hold a raffle, in our case a local business donated a prize for us to raffle which was great.
+You can even hold a raffle, in our case a local business donated a prize for the raffle which was great.